cartoonYu/LeetCodeSolution/README.md

 # LeetCodeSolution
-This repository is include my LeetCode's problem solution,although some aren't prefect, I will try my best to prefect it.Beside,I will wirte how I solve and its complexity.
+This repository is include my LeetCode's problem solution,although some aren't prefect, I will try my best to prefect it.Beside,I will write how I solve and its complexity.

 ## Already Solved